MJKWoolnough/tvdb/README.md

 type ErrInvalidFilters []string
 ```

-ErrInvalidFilters is returned from query that use an unknown or invalid filter
+ErrInvalidFilters is returned from query that use an unknown or invalid filter.

 #### func (ErrInvalidFilters) Error

 ```go
 func (ErrInvalidFilters) Error() string
 ```
-Error satisfies the error interface
+Error satisfies the error interface.

 #### func (ErrInvalidFilters) UnmarshalJSON